"

 SOUTHWESTERN U. S.

 The state of California is home to one of my favorite sub-gem corundum localities, often referred to as "Mount San Jacinto".
 The strange elongated crystals are usually found in sections, even when encased in host rock (see second thumbnail below).
 Two Californian brothers, Ken and Dana Gochenour, searched out the source and harvested a couple of dozen outstanding specimens.
-They are also responsible or the extensive and striking preparations.
+They are also responsible for the extensive and striking preparations, sometimes requiring as much as one hundred hours for a single specimen!

 There is another California locality that produces small, intensely fluorescent rubies...